Thambikku Indha Ooru: Plot

 Akil is a rich youth who runs a restaurant along with his buddy Cola Kumar in Singapore.
 As it happens, his father Rajasekhar is surprised when Akil refuses to marry Priya.
 Akil goes against his father's wish as he is in love with Divya.
 Angered at Akil's denial, Priya's father spills out the truth that Akil is not Rajasekhar's real son but an orphan who was raised by him.
 Shocked by the revelations, Akil decides to embark on a journey and find out his biological parents, whom he learns are living in Chengalpet.

 On his trip to his homeland, he starts to encounter problems in the form of Divya's father Thirumalai who is against their affair.
 He feels that her daughter as a popular sportswoman could earn more through endorsing various brands.
 Enters Kumaraswamy, who plays a crucial part in the whole story.
 Kumaraswamy has a long-held grudge against Rajasekhar as he thinks that the latter was responsible for his wife's death and decides to use Akil to lure his father back to India.
-The film reaches its climax when through Thangamani, Akil meets the nurse Kamsaadai, who performed the delivery for Kumaraswamy's wife after the accident and subsequently learns that Kumaraswamy is his real father.
+The film reaches its climax when through Thangamani, Akil meets the nurse Kamsaadai, who performed the delivery for his mother after the accident and subsequently learns that Kumaraswamy is his real father.

 Later, Akil goes to Kumaraswamy's house to inform him about his child who is alive but is attacked by Kumaraswamy and his henchmen.
 Kumaraswamy refuses to believe the truth about his son.
 Akil brings Kamsaadai to meet Kumaraswamy and tell him the truth about his living child.
 Kumaraswamy sees Kamsaadai and recognizes her as the same nurse who performed the delivery on his wife at the hospital following the accident.
 Kumaraswamy is shocked when Kamsaadai admits her mistake and reveals that his wife did give birth to a health baby boy, after which she died.
 Kamsaadai also reveals that she does not know about the baby's whereabouts at present.
 Akil decides not to tell Kumaraswamy the truth until his adoptive father Rajashekar is proven innocent.